douglasmacb/livraria/README.md

 [Douglas Miranda](https://github.com/douglasmacb)

 ### License
-Livraria está disponível sob a licença Apache 2.0.
-Veja o arquivo [LICENSE](./LICENSE) para mais informações.
+Livraria is available under the Apache 2.0 license.
+See the [LICENSE](./LICENSE) file for more information.